You Need To Replace Your AC Filter — Do You Know How?

 Air filters quickly become clogged with debris, especially in the cooling season when air conditioners are running around the clock.
-Fail to change out your filter can mean that you’ll be facing a repair, higher energy bills, and decreased lifespan from the AC.
+Failing to change your filter can mean you’ll be facing a repair, higher energy bills, and decreased life span from the AC.
 In other words, replacing your AC filter is one of the easiest ways to ensure optimal system performance year after year.

-In many homes, the air filter is located near the thermostat.
+In many homes, the air filter is near the thermostat.
 So, the first step is to locate the filter.
 Go to your thermostat, and look for a vent.
-If you can’t find a return vent with the filter located close by, look at the air conditioning unit.
-Some models house the air filter closer to the system, rather than at the return air grille.
+If you can’t find a return vent with the filter close by, look at the air conditioning unit.
+Some models house the air filter closer to the system rather than at the return air grille.

 - Set the filter to the side, and assess its condition.
-A dirty filter will usually be a dingy, greyish-brown color when it has passed its prime.
+When it’s past its prime, a dirty filter will usually be a dingy, greyish-brown color.
 If it still looks whitish, there may be some life left in it.

 - If the filter is dirty, grab the new air filter.